opencog/link-grammar/data/any/README.md

 Definition of the "ANY" language.
 --------------------------------
 The dictionary define here will parse "any" language, exploring all combinatoric possibilities.
-It is used for certain machine-learning tasks, when one wants to iterate over all possible parse trees in every possible way.
+It will generate a uniform distribution of all possible random parse trees.
+This is useful in some machine learning tasks.

 Some important design notes to be kept in mind.

 * The code implicitly assumes that white-space is a word-separator.
-  This works great for just about all modern languages, but can present difficulties for ancient and academic texts.
+  This works great for most modern languages, but can present difficulties for certain languages, as well as ancient and academic texts.

   In particular, Chinese texts are NOT written with white-space separated words, and word segmentation is outside the bounds